Typelixir/typelixir/lib/TYPE_SYSTEM.md

 func5(%{})   # wrong -> has less key-value pairs
 ```

-If we want to specify a function that takes a map with any key type as param we can use the `none` type because, as it is usual, maps are covariant on its key and we have to use the lower type.
-We can also say that the fist elem has to have type `any` to admit maps with any value types.
+If we want to specify a function that takes a map with any key type as param we can use the `none` type because, as it is usual, maps are `covariant` on its key and we have to use the lower type.
+We can also say that the first elem has to have type `any` to admit maps with any value types:

 ```elixir
 @spec func6(%{none => any}) :: boolean